dongnan-cn/kafka-simulator/README.md

 3. Configure consumer settings (auto.offset.reset, enable auto commit)
 4. Click "Create Consumer Group"
 5. View received messages in real-time
+6. View partition assignment information
-6. If auto commit is disabled, use the "Manual Commit Offset" button to commit offsets manually
+7. If auto commit is disabled, use the "Manual Commit Offset" button to commit offsets manually

 ## Precautions
 - Ensure that Docker and Maven are correctly installed and configured on your system.